 Published: January 13, 2014

 Choosing the right lighting for a retail or commercial outlet is just as important as choosing the right colour for the walls, or the right displays for your products.
 Making the right lighting choice is all about matching the style and size of your store with the correct type of light fitting.
 Should the light stand out or blend in?
 Do you need a warm or cool effect?
 How much lighting power is required?
 All these questions need to be asked, and each answer will point you to a different type of light.

 Lighting for larger stores

 The basic retail light is there to provide light across a wide area, a marriage of form and function.
 Part of our high bay range, the Clear / Black High Bay fitting is a perfect example.
 This low-cost light has a traditional domed shade design, but with 100W of power at its disposal, it will light-up a large area of any shop.
-As it is a pendant fitting, it's also more flexible than flush or recessed lighting.
+As it is a pendant fitting, it’s also more flexible than flush or recessed lighting.

 These sorts of light are best-suited to larger retail stores, but you may find that the fittings themselves are a little too conspicuous.
 The solution is a light that sits flush with the wall or ceiling, creating light for your shop in the simplest, and least conspicuous way.

 In-use, the Sky Tile appears an innocuous, glowing ceiling panel.
 It provides 2700 lumens of illumination, with fairly consistent output throughout the panel thanks to the use of four 18W LEDs.
 It's designed to fit in with existing ceiling grids, at 600mm by 600mm in size.